OpenframeProject/Openframe-ExtensionExample/README.md

 ## Developing a Plugin

-> Note: This is an early prototype.
+> Early prototype.
 The API will change.
 A lot.

 A plugin is simply a node module which exports an plugin containing a handful of predefined properties.
 The plugin will specify a type, either FORMAT or FRAME, and should define a single `init` function.
 The `init` function is called by the frame controller after the plugin has been installed, and is passed a reference to the frame controller instance, which gives the plugin access to the global event system and other frame functionality.